Load Range, Ply - Speed Rating & Load Index

 It seems that more often than not getting the tires that you want is becoming a crap shoot.
 Last year I was looking for Toyo's and you couldn't get any.
 This year you can get the Toyo's but Goodyear is backordered.

 This whole issue came up when Goodyear GSA's were on national backorder (10/2007) and I was looking for an alternate highway tire for the Hummer.
-In a conversion with Tom Cepek he suggested that I consider the Yokohama Geolandar A/TS 37/12.50R-17 Load Range "D". which has a less aggressive tread than the GSA and would be a very good 'on road' tire.
+In a conversation with Tom Cepek he suggested that I consider the Yokohama Geolandar A/TS 37/12.50R-17 Load Range "D". which has a less aggressive tread than the GSA and would be a very good 'on road' tire.
 I was concerned that it was a load range 'D' and not 'E'.

 Add to that and regardless of the load range, both tires only have a two ply carcass.